Custom Software Development Costs

 Ownership

 You own the custom software outright.
 The SaaS vendor can change pricing, remove features, or discontinue the product.
-The question of owning versus renting your systems is a strategic one.
+The question of owning versus renting your systems is a strategic one, and closely related to the broader principle of digital sovereignty.

 Hidden SaaS costs